raspberrypilearning/save-the-shark/en/step_3.md

 --- task ---

 When the flag is clicked, this sprite needs to move to the top of the screen and then `hide`{:class="block3looks"} itself.
+Add the following code:

 ![plastic sprite](images/plastic-sprite.png)